That Elusive Moment

 made by statisticians

-and the calendars of time
+and the calendars of time—

-a tidy place
+a tidy place for me

-to fold my map
+to fold my map—

-and close the door
+and they close my door

 instead